BSDExabio/OpenMDlr-amber/README.md

 # ProteinFoldingPipeline
-Pipeline for protein folding using only simulated annealing, distance and torsion restraints; works from an amino acid sequence; AmberTools18 wrapped in Python
+Pipeline for protein folding using only simulated annealing, distance and torsion restraints; works from an amino acid sequence; AmberTools18 wrapped in Python; only open-source programs used.

 **Pre-Reqs:**
 1. Python (3 or later, though you can probably modify the code to work with 2) (https://www.python.org)